"You have to ask yourself, 'Who owns me? Do I own myself or am I just another piece of government property?'" ~ Neal Boortz

 Boy am I glad I wasn't arrested for all my doodles in school.
 I am sure I had a few bullies in mind when I drew tanks running them over.
 Or the ones I had drawn of the jets strafing the school yard as a wacko teacher I had was portrayed as running from them.
 And I grew up 'all right.'
 I never did become a mad, midnight mass doodler.
 I guess I should be careful, though.
 I might be arrested for violation of an ex post facto law against felonious doodling in your past.
 Who knows, as the SWAT team kicks down my door at 3:00 a.m. , H&K MP5's at the ready to blow any doodling resisters into the next life as they tear my house apart looking for evidence of doodling.
 I guess I am in trouble since I do own a few pencils and some paper.
 They would be able to take away my 'rights,' you know.
 Felons, especially felonious doodlers, won't be able to ever have the 'right' to defend themselves with a firearm.
 Have you noticed how EVERYTHING is becoming a felony?
 Why do you suppose?
 It is because 'they' say felons can't own firearms.
 It is back door gun control.

 Personally, I do believe that 'we' have gone over the edge.
 To subject a couple of young boys to an arrest for a felony, dragging them out of their 4th grade class in handcuffs, has got to take the cake.
-Meanwhile, back at the plantation, the plantation manager George Bush is planning to blow up a few REAL people with REAL bombs in Iran .
+Meanwhile, back at the plantation, the plantation managers /president / emperor are blowing up a few REAL people with REAL bombs in Iraq and elsewhere .
 Never mind the fact that his frightened, trigger-happy mercenary soldiers have been having a really good time making sure children are orphaned in Iraq.

 I think those two boys should actually be taken out and trained to be stormtroopers for the Empire.
 They should be rewarded with a scholarship to Annapolis or one of the other Military schools.
 Why not start them young?
 Issue them a case of pencils and all the paper they can doodle on.
 Surely this would be necessary to apply the trade to properly draw out battle plans on a table showing towns and cities being blown to smithereens by some general.
 I can't imagine that they are all such good artists as they draw out their plans that it doesn't really look like fancy doodling.